 Ph.D. degree committees in the ME group typically consist of four members and M.S. degree committees typically consist of three members, although additional committee members are permitted if warranted by the student’s research project.
-One member of the committee is the student’s graduate research advisor and the two or more others are UC Merced faculty members in the group (one of whom is appointed as Committee Chair).
+One member of the committee is the student’s graduate research advisor and the two or more others are UC Merced faculty members in the group.
 One of the committee members can be a UC Merced faculty member from outside the group or a regular or adjunct faculty member from any UC campus or an individual from outside the University of California who has special expertise and qualifications.

 MS Plan I Thesis and Defense

 The student will prepare a written thesis under supervision of their faculty advisor until the work is judged ready for review by the faculty committee.
 The student must provide a copy of the thesis to each member of the faculty committee and allow each committee member at least two weeks to read and comment on it.
 If one or more committee members believe that there are significant errors or shortcomings in the thesis or that the scope or nature of the work are not adequate, the student must address these shortcomings before scheduling a defense.
 Once the committee members are in agreement that the thesis is ready to be defended, the defense may be scheduled by the student in consultation with the committee.
 The thesis defense consists of an open seminar followed by a closed-door examination by the thesis committee.
 During the examination, the student is expected to explain the significance of the research, justify the methods employed, and defend the conclusions reached.